loliver4/STOPPD_Long_FC/README.md

 STOPPD Longitudinal Functional Connectivity
 ===============================================

-This project examines longitudinal changes in functional connectivity in the STOP-PD dataset.
+This project examines longitudinal changes in resting state functional connectivity as a function of antipsychotic medication randomization in the STOP-PD dataset.

 Created by Lindsay Oliver lindsay.oliver@camh.ca